Skip to content

 echo $CONTAINER

 We move to current working directory and enable network access at run time by setting the proxy.
-We also load singularity.
+We also load apptainer.

 # SET proxy for internet access